-The Australian Academy of Science invites applications from Australia's early- and mid-career researchers (EMCRs) for Flagship grants valued from $15,000 to $50,000 each, funded by the Theo Murphy Initiative (Australia) or TMIA.
-In the 2024–25 round, TMIA will support at least three Flagship activities that demonstrates the capacity to provide tangible benefits to the STEM EMCRs and the wider scientific community.
+The Australian Academy of Science invites applications from Australia's early- and mid-career researchers (EMCRs) for Flagship grants valued up to $50,000 each, funded by the Theo Murphy Initiative (Australia) or TMIA.
+Activities that demonstrate the capacity to provide tangible benefits to the STEM EMCRs and the wider scientific community will be supported under this scheme.

 The proposed Flagship activity must benefit EMCRs across more than one Australian organisation and include sponsorship commitments from additional event partners.
 The Academy will provide some support to the event where required, such as event website hosting, event registration and publicity.